Children's Dental care, Pediatric Dentist

 The Mayo Clinic lists the following signs of cavity formations:

-- Toothache, spontaneous pain, or pain that occurs without any apparent cause
+• Toothache, spontaneous pain, or pain that occurs without any apparent cause

-- Tooth Sensitivity
+• Tooth Sensitivity

-- Mild to sharp pain when eating or drinking something sweet, hot, or cold
+• Mild to sharp pain when eating or drinking something sweet, hot, or cold

-- Visible holes or pits in your teeth
+• Visible holes or pits in your teeth

-- Brown, black or white staining on any surface of a tooth
+• Brown, black, or white staining on any surface of a tooth

-- Pain when you bite down
+• Pain when you bite down

-You will want to check the tooth to see if there is plaque build-up or any discoloring.
+You will want to check the tooth to see if there is plaque buildup or any discoloring.
 If so, then it would be good to schedule an appointment for a cleaning and check-up so that the dentist can treat it earlier.

 If your child is visiting a pediatric dentist every 6 months, then the dental staff should be able to catch any formations of cavities and stop any further growth.

 The best advice for those who are worried about cavities forming is to double down on strong oral habits.
 Make sure your children are brushing and flossing regularly.
-Monitor their diet and see if there are any areas that may have changed.
+Monitor their diet and see if any areas may have changed.
 For example, some kids can be receiving treats at school or from a friendly neighbor that can be full of sugar.

 What Are My Options if My Child Has Cavities?